SumoLogic/sumologic-documentation/docs/observability/kubernetes/apps.md

 ![img](/img/kubernetes/action-plan-memory2.png)

-#### Optimization 4- Container Time Series
+#### Optimization 4 - Container Time Series

-The **Optimization 4- Container TIme Series** dashboard visualizes, for a given container, the impact of recommendations on CPU and memory 7d time series for the selected optimization scenario: Cost, Reliability or Balanced.
-Please fill in the recommended request and limit in GB for Memory and in Cores for CPU from **Optimization 3.1 or 3.2- Action Plan for Kubernetes CPU/Memory**
+The **Optimization 4 - Container Time Series** dashboard visualizes, for a given container, the impact of recommendations on CPU and memory 7d time series for the selected optimization scenario: Cost, Reliability or Balanced.
+Please fill in the recommended request and limit in GB for Memory and in Cores for CPU from **Optimization 3.1 or 3.2 - Action Plan for Kubernetes CPU/Memory**

 Use this dashboard to:

 * Compare 7d usage with current and recommended memory request and limit settings by container in an deployment
 * Compare 7d usage with current and recommended CPU request and limit settings by container in an deployment

-This dashboard is launched by clicking on a datapoint in the **Optimization 3.1 or 3.2- Action Plan for Kubernetes CPU/Memory** and viewing the Linked Dashboard.
+This dashboard is launched by clicking on a datapoint in the **Optimization 3.1 or 3.2 - Action Plan for Kubernetes CPU/Memory** and viewing the Linked Dashboard.

 ![img](/img/kubernetes/Container_Time_Series.png)

 #### Explore Integration

-Stack linking for the **Optimization 1- Summary for Kubernetes Deployment and Optimization 2 - Detail for Kubernetes Deployment** dashboards will appear with the Explore hierarchy associated with your Kubernetes deployment.
+Stack linking for the **Optimization 1 - Summary for Kubernetes Deployment and Optimization 2 - Detail for Kubernetes Deployment** dashboards will appear with the Explore hierarchy associated with your Kubernetes deployment.
 If necessary, check stack linking settings as below.

 ![img](/img/kubernetes/explore-integration.png)